timthedev07/timthedev07/README.md

 ## 🌐  Language preferences

 TypeScript is currently my favorite language because how of powerful and scalable of an abstraction it is.
-I'll use it to build complex full stack web apps.
+I'll use it to build complex full-stack web apps.

 C++ would also be in my top tier, because of the static typing system and how robust and efficient it is.
-I prefer C++ when it comes to competitive programming or algorithms styled questions and somehow it makes me feel like I'm a hacker.
+I prefer C++ when it comes to competitive programming or algorithms-styled questions and somehow it makes me feel like I'm a hacker.

 Go.
 Uhhhh, it's kinda hard to decide what to do with it, but I think it is a top alternative to C++ for competitive programming.